Why Choosing a Life Purpose is Important If You Want To Be Truly Happy

 Being able to choose your life’s purpose is a luxury.
 Throughout human history, until very recently, only a tiny handful of people had the opportunity to choose want they wanted to do with their lives.
 The rest of us struggled with raw survival.
 Even then, if you were able to assure your survival, the culture you were born into dictated your position and purpose in life.
 There was very little room for choice.

 It is only since societies industrialized and became wealthier that the general population had the economic and cultural freedom to choose their life’s purpose.

 Yet, even though we have the freedom to choose our way in life, many of us don’t or do so only haphazardly.
-If we were to put a little effort into it, we could conjure a diamond, but, instead, we carelessly end up with whatever burrs cling to our socks as we walk through the weedy field of life.
+If we were to put a little effort into it, we could conjure a bouquet of flowers, but, instead, we carelessly end up with whatever burrs cling to our socks as we walk through the weedy field of life.

 This essay will dig into the benefits of having a life purpose—why it is worth putting the work into creating and committing to one.
 Later essays will look at how to create a life purpose and, once you are living it, how to nourish and extend it.

 Your life purpose is your existential reason for being in the world.
 Or, said differently, it is the central motivating drive of your life.
 Or, said perhaps more prosaically, it is what you consider is worth spending your time doing.

 For some, their life purpose is an action—such as wanting to be an astronaut, end hunger, or play drums in a jazz band.
 For others, it is a way of being—such as love, service, or adventure.

 We tend to think that a life purpose should ignite our passions.
 Sometimes it does; at other times, it ignites our sense of caring, duty, or service.